Quantum Computation and Quantum Information Theory Course

 The text book for the course will be Quantum Computation and Quantum Information by M. A. Nielsen and I. L. Chuang (Cambridge, 2000).

 In addition the book Consistent Quantum Theory by R. B. Griffiths (Cambridge 2002) is recommended for part I of the course.
 Copies will be kept on reserve in the library.
-The chapters most relevant to the course are available here.
+The book is available online here.

 Library Books on Reserve